FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

-Centuries ago Chinese black tea steadily paved its way to popularity in the west.
+Centuries ago, Chinese black tea steadily paved its way to popularity in the West.
 This wasn't the case in China, where people preferred freshly processed green teas.
-Black tea was no more than an export, something locals dare not drink themselves.
+Black tea was no more than an export, something locals dared not drink themselves.
 It wasn't until quite recently that Chinese farmers began rediscovering the beauty of a well-executed black tea.
 Dian Hong Black Tea is one of those teas that is highly honored today.
-Originating in Yunnan province, it is made from wild ancient tea trees.
-The final taste is full of Qi and may get a tea connoisseur tea drunk in no time.
+Originating in Yunnan province, the finest examples are made from wild, old-growth tea trees, giving the tea depth and Qi that connoisseurs seek.

 yunnan dian hong